 Bob Cratchit: Far from being the usual docile toady of a miser’s clerk, this Bob Cratchit, acted by Joe Alwyn (The Favourite) has some spirit.
 He too, is a perfectionist, but unlike Scrooge, he has heart and a conscience.
 His seething resentment and hatred of Scrooge is not cloaked or hidden.
 Bob Cratchit is still the devoted father and husband, but this Cratchit has a backbone.

 The Spirits: The presentation of The Spirits is a brilliant example of how this rendition was embellished and lifted to a higher level.
 I won’t spoil the surprise, but Ebeneezer Scrooge was visited by FIVE, not four Spirits on that fateful Christmas Eve night.
-All of The Spirits, with the exception of one, were terrifying.
+All The Spirits, except for one, were terrifying.
 Scrooge was an uncaring rock of indifference and cruelty, but he crumbled under the relentless barrage of these specters of redemption.
 The legendary Andy Serkis was The Ghost of Christmas Past in a powerful and unforgettable performance.

 Tiny Tim: Not only was Tiny Tim crippled, but he was a misshapen dwarf as well.
 No punches were pulled with this movie, and we get to witness in horrifying detail the reason for his demise.
 As in the other films about our favorite miser, Tiny Tim is the catalyst that turns Scrooge around, but never have the events surrounding his death been more devastating.

 The FX A Christmas Carol is by far the most complete and watchable adaptation ever.
 This is not for kids or the squeamish.
-The acting and character development were brilliant and the cinematography was breathtaking.
+The acting and character development were brilliant, and the cinematography was breathtaking.
 The film was in color, but at times the darkness and bleakness make you think you are watching it in black and white.
-The changes to the original story are not subtle and notable omissions are references to Old Feziwig and the Christmas dinner scene at nephew Fred’s house.
-It was well worth it as the extra scenes and twists, as well as a deep look into Scrooge’s dark past were riveting.
+The changes to the original story are not subtle, and notable omissions are references to Old Fezziwig and the Christmas dinner scene at nephew Fred’s house.
+It was well worth it as the extra scenes and twists, as well as a deep look into Scrooge’s dark past, were riveting.

 I heartily recommend this splendid new addition to the Charles Dicken’s A Christmas Carol.
 Guy Pearce is a younger, more handsome Scrooge, but there has never been a Scrooge more ruthless or uncaring.
 The side stories with Scrooge and Marley, cutting a swath through the English countryside of business, were shocking.
 There was clearly no OSHA back in 1843.
 Scrooge and Marley were loathed, and rightfully so.
 This is a beautiful film, and one that you will never forget.